Optimistic Locking

 1. SAFRS @jsonapi_attr

-SAFRS API provides adding derived virtual (non-stored) attributes: @jsonapi_attr
+SAFRS API provides adding derived virtual (non-stored) attributes: @jsonapi_attr:

 - This enables the server to compute unstored values, here,

-- SAFRS supports sending such values on client
+S_CheckSum - SAFRS supports sending such values on client

-operations, so it is visible in logic
+patchoperations, so it is visible in logic

 2. SQLAlchemy loaded_as_persistent

-, store it in the row, so we can later check it on update.
+SQLAlchemy provides the loaded_as_persistent event, enabling us to compute the CheckSum, store it in the row, so we can later check it on update.

 3. The rules engine supports generic before_logic

-values before updates; see `logic/declare_logic.
+This enables us to check the row compare CheckSum values before updates; see `logic/declare_logic.
 Note such logic has access to the about-to-be-updated row, and the old-row.

 Creation options